UnicoLab/FlowyML/docs/deployment.md

 # Deployment Guide

-UniFlow is designed to be flexible, supporting both local execution and centralized deployment for teams.
-This guide covers how to deploy UniFlow as a centralized hub using Docker.
+flowyml is designed to be flexible, supporting both local execution and centralized deployment for teams.
+This guide covers how to deploy flowyml as a centralized hub using Docker.

 ## Centralized Hub Deployment

 A centralized hub allows your team to share pipelines, runs, and artifacts.
-It consists of the UniFlow backend (API & Orchestrator) and the frontend (UI).
+It consists of the flowyml backend (API & Orchestrator) and the frontend (UI).

 ### Prerequisites